AbsaOSS/living-doc-generator/DEVELOPER.md

 We do exclude the `tests/` file from the pylint check.

 Pylint displays a global evaluation score for the code, rated out of a maximum score of 10.0.
-We aim to maintain a code quality score above 9.5.
+We aim to maintain the code quality score above 9.5.

 Follow these steps to run a Pylint check locally: